5 Tips For Field Service Professionals To Get Paid On Time

 Learn More

 More often than not in FSM, clients delay making payments due to an absence of cash.
 Sometimes, they don’t have funds readily available.
-At other moments, it may be due to friction in the process such as lack of time or other issues that may prevent them from paying on time.
+At other moments, it may be due to friction in the process, such as lack of time or other issues that may prevent them from paying on time.

-In addition to that, you can also make use of modern mobile app payment solutions, which let you turn any mobile device into a payment terminal.
-By using dedicated apps from your merchant account providers, you can even use your Apple or Android device to accept payments with ease.
 If you use a payments solution that integrates with your field service management software, you’ll be able to seamlessly manage your work orders from beginning to end.

 Even when you know the company or individual you have rendered your services to, it doesn’t mean that you know the actual person who is providing payment for the bills.